 Thinner and usually transparent.
-Example: Hero Costmetics Mighty Patch.
+Example: Hero Cosmetics Mighty Patch.

-- Pros: Thinner patches that can be used during the day and be concealed with makeup.
+- Pros: Thinner patches can be worn during the day and concealed with makeup.

-- Cons: Can not absorb liquid and will be considerably less effective than other patches.
+- Cons: It cannot absorb liquid and will be considerably less effective than other patches.

 3. Night and day hydrocolloid patches

-The newest generation of hydrocolloid pimples patches that provide benefits allows the best of 2 words.
-Examples: MDacne Master Pimple Patch, New CosRx patch.
+The newest generation of hydrocolloid pimple patches that provide benefits allows the best of 2 words—examples: MDacne Master Pimple Patch and New CosRx patch.

-- Pros: These new type of hydrocolloid stickers are very strong and adhesive yet thin and easy to remove.
+- Pros: These new types of hydrocolloid stickers are very strong, adhesive, thin, and easy to remove.

 *MDacne Master Pimple Patch Additional Benefits:

-- Sizing: Comes with a variety of different sizes
+- Sizing: Comes in a variety of different sizes

 - Transparent: Neary "invisible" once applied to the skin